*Updated September 2022

 As such, AI can find many uses in smart cities.
 For example, collecting and analyzing public transportation usage data assists cities in making more educated choices when it comes to changing public transportation routes and timings and allocating more precise maintenance budgets.
 Moreover, AI can be used to build predictive models for smart grids to estimate electricity prices and demand for specific periodic intervals.

-is the future bright for smart cities?
+Is the future bright for smart cities?

 The Covid-19 pandemic has thrown several industries into disarray.
 Hardware, apps, and digital spending have changed from linear patterns in the flurry of switching from the workplace to the home, and it is beginning to evolve as working remotely becomes streamlined.

 However, for many investors all around the world, the pandemic has become a spark for progress.
-According to a poll of over 1,000 IT leaders, the pandemic has caused budget increases, with IT spending declining through 2021.

 Businesses expect to increase cloud computing spending in 2021, according to new trends, while efforts to implement evolving digitalization will decrease as firms continue to reduce costs.
-On the other hand, companies have recognized that remote working is only feasible with new ICT and emerging technology, and investment in these areas is expected to stabilize and grow over 2021.
+On the other hand, companies have recognized that remote working is only feasible with new ICT and emerging technologies, and investment in these areas is expected to stabilize and grow over 2021.